 In the indexing process, Google will first crawl your site to find all URLs and understand the relationship between the pages (site structure).
 This process is basically Googlebot following each link in your files.

-Related: Find out how Google indexing works and why Google indexing Javascript content differs from HTML files.
+Related: find out how Google indexing works and why Google indexing Javascript content differs from HTML files.

 When all pages are internally linked (even if a page is only linked from one source), Google can discover all your URLs and use this information to index your site.
 However, sometimes these connections can lead to unforeseen problems like infinite crawl spaces.
-These are a sequence of near-infinite links with no content and trap Google crawlers into forever loops.
+These are a sequence of near-infinite links with no content, and trap Google crawlers in forever loops.
 A few examples of infinite crawl spaces are:

-• Redirect loops – these are redirect chains that don’t have an ultimate target.
+- Redirect loops: these are redirect chains that don’t have an ultimate target.
 In this scenario, Page A redirects to Page B > Page B redirects to Page C > and Page C redirects to Page A, and the loop starts all over again.

-• Irrelevant paginated URLs returning a 200 status code – sometimes Google can use certain URL logic to speed up the process, but it also can create problems.
+- Irrelevant paginated URLs returning a 200 status code: sometimes Google can use certain URL logic to speed up the process, but it also can create problems.
 For example, if you have a paginated series that returns a 200 status code, Googlebot will keep crawling all these URLs until it starts getting a 404 status code (which could be forever).

-• Calendar pages – there will always be a next day or month, so if you have a calendar page on your site, you can easily trap Google’s crawlers into crawling all these links, which are practically infinite.
+- Calendar pages: there will always be a next day or month, so if you have a calendar page on your site, you can easily trap Google’s crawlers into crawling all these links, which are practically infinite.

 Fixing these issues will free Google to crawl your site without wasting your crawl budget on irrelevant URLs, allowing your pages to be discovered faster and, thus, get indexed more quickly.